 The data is pulled directly from ISBE's Entity Profile System for each entity, using data from the most recent information.

 The data is pulled directly from ISBE's Entity Profile System, using data from the most recent populated information in EPS.

-Sources of Data Entity Profile System (EPS)
+Entity Profile System (EPS)